mtao/nyu-intro-to-computer-science/slides/welcome.md

 [Amos Bloomberg](https://knowledge.kitchen) provides notes for most lecture topics.
 You may find them useful but incomplete.

+- The notes pertinent to any lecture are found on the [schedule](../../schedule).

 ---

 template: how-course-works

 ## Slides

-Slides are available online on the [schedule](../schedule), However, it should be treated like a Table of Contents.
+Slides are available online on the [schedule](../../schedule), However, it should be treated like a Table of Contents.
 It is better to review documents and example code.